dstudzinski/keyboards/Sweep/Sweep Bling MX/README.md

 Alternatives to nice!nano V2: https://github.com/joric/nrfmicro/wiki/Alternatives
 In another build I used `SuperMini NRF52840` from Tenstar Robot.
 Check [Controllers](../../../Controllers) directory in this repo for more options.

+My config for ZMK can be found here: https://github.com/dstudzinski/zmk-config